 Like any good DJ, I took to the internet, looking for software that could create visuals to go with my audio sets.
 I’m the kind of guy who’s particular about what he wants, and so I knew what I was looking for.
 I wanted a tool that was stupid easy to use and didn’t set me back a couple hundred dollars and countless hours.

-There was nothing out there that was exactly what I needed: software that could create dynamic visuals and smooth transition at the push of a button, without me having to do anything.
+There was nothing out there that was exactly what I needed: software that could create dynamic visuals and smooth transition at the push of a button.
 There wasn’t software out there that let me and my listeners just sit back and enjoy ourselves.
 There was nothing, really, that allowed me to create a seamless atmosphere, the perfect vibe, the one I had felt at that Shpongle show.

 The idea itself was solid: a piece of software that could be downloaded, then take audio input from anywhere: a mixer, a desktop audio player, a URL, and create visuals with nothing more than clicking “start”.
 It would be an app.
 It would be able to work on any screen.
 Music would be visualized at concerts, festivals, house parties, restaurants, even meditation sessions.
-Streamers, music listeners, vibe setters in general, would no longer have to put in any level of effort to learn how to create music visualizations or set the mood.
+Streamers, music listeners, vibe setters in general, would no longer have to put in countless hours of training to learn how to create music visualizations or set the mood.

 Music would be visualized anywhere, by anyone.
 Me, my friends in the DJ community, even my kids (the oldest was ten when I first came up with the idea).